Arrow-air/website/docs/contributing/guides/style-guides/writing.md

     * Should have no spelling/grammar issues.
 3. The "Editors" group on GitHub will review the blog.
 4. Editors, at this step, are free to make stylistic edits as long as the meaning of the edited part remains unaltered.
 The goal is to make the writing more “Arrow-like”.
-5. Review once again for inclusivity purposes.
+5. Review once again for inclusiveness purposes.
 Find out and modify wordings that might be too localized or exclusive. (don’t assume that everyone has the same context)
 6. If it’s a technical blog, we need to review deeper for fact checks